DUYTRAN-642/SQL_Customer_Behaviors/README.md

 ---

-**Which item was purchased first by the customer after they became a member?**
+**4. Which item was purchased first by the customer after they became a member?**

 * Filters sales to after the customer’s join_date.
 * Finds the first order_date after membership.